 A "B" signifies that the card is set to bipolar mode while a "U" indicates that the card is set to the unipolar mode.
+The only value allowed for the AIO8 is "B".

 IRQ Level

 Values indicate which IRQ interrupt level will be used.
 Allowable values are 2 through 7.
 If the setup program is used, it will put a 0 on this line if no interrupt level is selected.
 If the driver detects a 0 on this line, it installs a default of IRQ3.